 III) It is working towards innovation, development, deployment, and commercialization of new products, processes, or services driven by technology or intellectual property.

-8. Number of forms has been cut down to 8 from the existing around 75 forms: All kinds of trade mark applications (single class, multi-class, collective marks etc.) is through the same form.
-Contested proceedings like opposition, rectification is through a single form.
+8. Number of forms has been cut down to 8 from the existing around 75 forms: All kinds of trademark applications (single class, multi-class, collective marks etc.) is through the same form.
+Contested proceedings like the opposition, rectification is through a single form.
 It seems to be a very positive step to make the whole process less tedious.

 9. Fees increased drastically: This is the most noteworthy step.
-In many cases it has been increased by 100%.
-For a trade mark application in one class, it has been increased from Rs.
+In many cases, it has been increased by 100%.
+For a trademark application in one class, it has been increased from Rs.
 4,000/- to Rs.
 9,000/-, and you can check fees details here.

 10. E-Service of documents: Under Rule 18, Communications sent by Trade Mark office through email will be understood as completed service.
-It will not be required to serve documents through post.
-This will increase the speed of registration process and is an extremely affirmative measure.
+It will not be required to serve documents through a post.
+This will increase the speed of the registration process and is an extremely affirmative measure.